 - of 80% for credit for purposes other than own and permanent residence;

-- of 50% to the ratio of the monthly instalment amount calculated with all the borrower's loans to his/her income (DSTI – debt service-to-income), with the following exceptions:
+- of 50% to the ratio of the monthly instalment amount calculated with all the borrower's loans to their net income (DSTI – debt service-to-income), with the following exceptions:

 - up to 10% of the total amount of credit granted by each institution may be granted to borrowers with a DSTI of up to 60%;